Head-on crash in Sanford claims the life of a Wells mother

 Police said they appreciate when others on the road call in to report erratic driving.

 “Any loss of life is tragic,” said Lt.
 Gagne.
-“We respond and get on scene as quickly as we can and sometimes it’s just too late.”
+“We respond and get on scene as quickly as we can and sometimes it’s just too late,” he said.

 The community and the people who witnessed the crash are now left grieve the loss of life.